 Configure each GIS server in your deployment

-Once HTTPS has been configured, ArcGIS Server listens on port 6443 for HTTPS requests.
+With HTTPS enabled by default, ArcGIS Server listens on port 6443 for requests.
 Use the URLs below to securely access ArcGIS Server:

 ArcGIS Server Manager